michael2012z/BitBible/markdown/KJV/files/Isa.md

 7. And this shall be a sign unto thee from the Lord, that the Lord will do this thing that he hath spoken;

 8. Behold, I will bring again the shadow of the degrees, which is gone down in the sun dial of Ahaz, ten degrees backward.
-So the sun returned ten degrees, by which degrees it was gone down.sun dial: Heb. degrees by, or, with the sun
+So the sun returned ten degrees, by which degrees it was gone down.

 9. The writing of Hezekiah king of Judah, when he had been sick, and was recovered of his sickness: